What you can expect

 Once the colon has been repaired or removed, your surgeon will reconnect your digestive system to allow your body to expel waste.
 Options may include:

 - Rejoining the remaining portions of your colon.
-The surgeon may stitch the remaining portions of your colon together, creating what is called an anastomosis.
+The surgeon may stitch the remaining portions of your colon together or attach your colon to your small intestine, creating what is called an anastomosis.
 Stool then leaves your body as before.

 Connecting your intestine to an opening created in your abdomen.
 The surgeon may attach your colon (colostomy) or small intestine (ileostomy) to an opening created in your abdomen.
 This allows waste to leave your body through the opening (stoma).